MinchinWeb/minchin.ca/content/pages/20projects.md

 A *Traffic Impact Analysis* is usually smaller in both geography and time, many times looking at an intersection 5 to 20 years into the future.
-A TIA will often be done to determine what road system improvements should be made as a result of a adjacent, proposed land development project.
+A TIA will often be done to determine what road system improvements should be made as a result of an adjacent, proposed land development project.

 My highway planning is all done offline, but I'll provide links where I can.